mrcoles/cssunminifier/README.md

 CSS Unminifier
 ==============

-A simple utility written in javascript to unminify CSS.
+A simple utility written in javascript for node.js to unminify CSS.
 The script is converted from the [MrColes.com browser-based css unminifier](http://mrcoles.com/blog/css-unminify/).

 Run this to print out an unminified version of a CSS file named style.min.css: